 Silicon Microgravity is a British startup that develops technology to improve surveillance, appraisal, and production of O&G. The startup uses accelerometers and gyro meters to provide near-real-time borehole microgravity measurements.
 The solution resolves the dynamic advance of CO2 plume fronts and changes in fluids in the storage reservoir.
 The startup also offers saturation mapping and monitoring, flood front prediction and monitoring, 4D seismic and gravity monitoring, mapping salt domes, and permanent in-hole monitoring.
 The startup’s solutions offer a cost-effective alternative to the volumetric definition provided by currently available seismic surveys.

-Industrial Climate Solutions – Regenerative Froth Contactor (RFC)
+Industrial Climate Solutions builds a Regenerative Froth Contactor (RFC)

 RFC is an innovative gas/liquid and three-phase contactor/reactor technology.
 It finds applications in O&G, fine chemicals, pharma, and cement production.
 High turbulence offered by RFC eliminates the fouling, particulate loading, and diffusion limit of gas.
 RFC is also highly efficient in mass transfer and process productivity.
 The RFC technology helps in significant weight, space, and cost reductions for post-combustion CO2 capture applications.